 Do you have a destination that you can go to time and time again and never get tired of?
 That’s Southern Utah for us.
 We love Southern Utah and thus consequently, always find ourselves taking trips there.
 Over the years we’ve picked up a lot of tips and tricks that we like sharing with our audience.

 However, today, we would like to share a huge mistake that we have made on every trip, until our most recent vacation.
 The rookie mistake?
-Driving straight through St. George, Utah.
+Only exploring Zion National Park.
+While Zion National Park is incredible, there is so much more to the area!
+Here are five places you should check out when exploring Southern Utah.

 Be sure to read this article- Epic Road Trip Guide to ALL of the National Parks!